The HOPE Fund is a Christian based, non-denominational, non-profit organization dedicated to helping other people everyday.

 The wife of a young couple with two small children lost her job due to an illness.
 HOPE provided short term help with car payments, fuel and mortgage payments until she could get back on her feet and return to work.

-Marcie has been dealing with health issues for five years.
+A local resident has been dealing with health issues for five years.
 Her condition has progressed to the point where she can no longer work.
 The surgery she needs is not covered by insurance.
 The loss of income has had a dramatic impact on household finances.
 Because of the swift action of the HOPE Fund the family did not need to worry about bills during these trying times.

 A rare lung condition left an area woman unable to work, facing multiple surgeries and an extended hospital stay.
 Her income was vital to the financial stability of the family.
 The HOPE Fund stepped in and helped ease the financial burden that the family faced enabling them to focus their energy on her rehabilitation.